aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 <img loading="lazy" class="responsive-ugh" src="/static/img/ev-cert-oscp-stapled-chrome-fail.jpg" width="423" height="600" alt="EV Certificate with OCSP Staple - Recovation Check Fail in Chrome">

-That is what Chrome users see when visiting a website with an OCSP stapled EV certificate in case the CA's server is unavailable.
+That is what Chrome users see when visiting a website with an OCSP stapled EV certificate in case the CA's server is unreachable.

 Does this happen in Firefox too?
+Nope, soft fail after 10s.
 Does Chrome also hard-fail for a DV cert when the revocation status check fails?
+No, Chrome soft fails.

-Let's dive into the world of certificates and OCSP stapling and find out how Chrome and Firefox behave in case the CA's server responds to the revocation status check quickly or not at all.
+Let's dive into the world of certificates and OCSP stapling and find out how Chrome and Firefox behave when the CA's server responds to the revocation status check quickly, or not at all.

 <!-- If you're interested in understanding better how browsers behave when they receive a DV cert or EV cert, with or without an OCSP staple and in case the CA's server responds quickly or not at all ... grab a coffee and read on. -->